Amakie/AirBnB_clone/web_static/README.md

 Please refer to each file for specific tasks and details.
 Make sure to follow the project requirements and keep your code W3C compliant and well-structured.
 Happy coding!
 ```

 This README.md provides an overview of the project, its objectives, the directory structure, and important guidelines for completing the tasks.
-It serves as a reference for anyone working on the project.
+It serves as a reference for anyone working on the project..